CBigOxf/ingres/cran-comments.md

 > New submission
 >
 > Package has a FOSS license but eventually depends on the following package which may restrict use: viper
->
-> Found the following (possibly) invalid URLs: URL: <https://codecov.io/gh/CBigOxf/ingres> (moved to <https://app.codecov.io/gh/CBigOxf/ingres>) From: README.md Status: 200 Message: OK

 I can't do anything about viper's license, as there is not an appropriate FOSS substitute.

-I have tested the URL and it is valid.

 > checking package dependencies ...
 NOTE Package suggested but not available for checking: 'aracne.networks'